Michael Nylander: Playing career

 Nylander tore his rotator cuff during a faceoff against the Florida Panthers on 1 December 2007 and missed the next four games before returning to play the next thirteen games.
-Eventually, Nylander was forced to have surgery to repair the tear on 16 January 2008, and missed the rest of the 2007–08 regular season and playoffs.
+Eventually, Nylander was forced to have surgery to repair the tear on 16 January 2008, and missed the rest of the 2007–08 season and playoffs.

-In the 2008–09 season, still feeling the effects of his torn rotator cuff, Nylander managed to collect only 33 points in 72 games.
-Many fans and hockey pundits criticized Nylander's performance and felt he didn't live up to his contract.
+In the 2008–09 season, still feeling the effects of his torn rotator cuff, Nylander scored only 33 points in 72 games.

 The following season the Washington Capitals faced salary cap restraints.
-Looking for move salary, they attempted to trade Michael Nylander, but found no suitors for his near $5,000,000 salary.
-The Washington Capitals first loaned Nylander to the Detroit Red Wings organization (who then assigned him to the Grand Rapids Griffins of the American Hockey League) and then later loaned Nylander to Jokerit of SM-liiga where he finished the 2009-10 hockey season.
-For the 2010–11 season, Nylander played in the Florida Panthers organization's AHL affiliate in Rochester as they filled a hole at center.
+Looking to move salary, they attempted to trade Michael Nylander, but found no suitors for his 5 million dollar salary.
+The Capitals first loaned Nylander to the Detroit Red Wings organization (who then assigned him to the Grand Rapids Griffins of the American Hockey League) and then later to Jokerit of SM-liiga where he finished the 2009–10 hockey season.
+For the 2010–11 season, Nylander played in the Florida Panthers organization's AHL affiliate in Rochester.
 His NHL rights remained owned by the Capitals through the end of the season.

 On 23 October 2010, Nylander was seriously injured when he was hit from behind by Brendan Smith during the second period of a game between Rochester and the Grand Rapids Griffins.
-He underwent successful spinal fusion surgery on 26 October 2010 at Strong Memorial Hospital in Rochester, NY and doctors have said that he should be cleared to play again after six months of recovery.
+He underwent successful spinal fusion surgery on 26 October 2010 at Strong Memorial Hospital in Rochester.
+Doctors cleared him to play again after six months of recovery.

 On 17 August 2011, Nylander signed a tryout contract with the Philadelphia Flyers, joining the team's training camp.
 He was released on 25 September 2011.

-Nylander then went on to play for the ZSC Lions in the National League A where he was under contract from October 2011 to December 2011.
+Nylander played for the ZSC Lions in the National League A from October 2011 to December 2011.
 His contract was not renewed and in January 2012 he signed with the Kloten Flyers.
-He officially retired from professional hockey in 2015 and is currently an assistant coach with the Mississauga Steelheads of the Ontario Hockey League.
+He officially retired from professional hockey in 2015.
+In 2016, he was an assistant coach with the Mississauga Steelheads of the Ontario Hockey League.

 International play

-Nylander has represented Sweden a record 13 times, including the World Cup and the Winter Olympics.
-Having played for the national squad for nearly twenty years since the 1991 World Juniors until the 2010 World Championship, winning nine medals in the process.
+Nylander represented Sweden a record 13 times, including the World Cup and the Winter Olympics.
+He played for the national squad for nearly twenty years from the 1991 World Juniors to the 2010 World Championship, winning nine medals in the process.